 Palisade Rooms (Top Pick)

-Palisade Rooms are hands-down the most talked about guestrooms on the property.
+Palisade Rooms are hands-down the most talked-about guest rooms on the property.
 They offer the best views and have in-room fireplaces.
-A bit larger than Reserve Rooms, Palisade Rooms offer 600 square feet of space with scenic vistas of Torrey Pines Golf Course and the Pacific Ocean from their balcony or patio.
+A bit larger than Reserve Rooms, Palisade Rooms offer 600 square feet of space with scenic vistas of Torrey Pines Golf Course and the Pacific Ocean horizon from their balcony or patio.
 Rooms can be reserved with one king bed or two queen beds.
 These rooms also include a walk-in shower.

 Both Signature and Palisade rooms can be reserved with Accessible features and either one king bed or two queen beds.
 There is an option of either a lowered or lifted bed depending on guests’ needs.
 Rooms also feature modified closets, lever-style door handles, accessible height door viewers, TV closed captioning, visual notifications for the phone and door, and accessible power outlets, light switches, and controls.